 However it’s worth remembering that in Jamaica, the main language is English.
 In the Dominican Republic it is Spanish, therefore a language barrier may exist for English speakers outside of resorts and tourist areas if exploring away from the beaches.

 In terms of safety, both are safe countries, as long as precautions are taken – i.e. avoid unlit areas at night and confrontations with locals.
 Non-tourist areas in the Dominican Republic do have notable crime rates though.

-That’s because both countries have a large local population, food (away from resorts) and public transport are very reasonably priced, and there’s many options for budget travellers too.
+That’s because both countries have a large local population, so food (away from resorts) and public transport are very reasonably priced, which means there’s many options for budget travellers too.

 Below we look in more detail at what both islands have to offer potential tourists, before showing how each is different culturally, and what to expect.

 There’s no doubt the Dominican Republic has marketed itself primarily as a resort destination, and the region of Punta Cana is its crown.

 Beaches in Punta Cana, such as Bavaro Beach and Macao Beach, are incredible white-sandy stretches of coastline that are perfect for a day’s swimming and sunbathing.
 The water is often calm there, but it can get a bit choppy.

 In fact in our opinion the beaches in Punta Cana are better than those in Jamaica, and they tend to feel a bit more ‘tropical’ as they’re backed by palm trees and gorgeous jungle.

 For one of the best places to swim in Punta Cana, head to Hoyo Azul.
 This watering hole looks out of this world, and jumping into the clear blue water on a hot day is a must!